Timmy Ryan: Dominance

 Ryan added a second league medal to his collection as captain in 1935, as Limerick retained their title in a straightforward league format.
 Limerick dominated the provincial series of games once again, and lined out in the decider against Tipperary.
 He collected a third Munster medal following a 5–5 to 1–4 victory.
 Kilkenny were Limerick's opponents in the subsequent All-Ireland final on 1 September 1935, and, once again, the game was a close affair.
-Limerick were the red-hot favourites as a record crowd of over 46,000 turned up to watch a hurling classic.
-In spite of rain falling throughout the entire game both sides served up a great game.
-At the beginning of the second-half Lory Meagher sent over a huge point from midfield giving Kilkenny a lead which they would not surrender.
+Limerick were the red-hot favourites as a record crowd of over 46,000 turned up to watch the match.
+At the beginning of the second-half Lory Meagher scored a point from midfield giving Kilkenny a lead which they would not surrender.
 The game ended in controversial circumstances for Mackey when Limerick were awarded a close-in free to level the game.
 Jack Keane issued an instruction from the sideline that Ryan was to take the free and put the sliotar over the bar for the equalising point.
 As he lined up to take it, Mick Mackey pushed him aside and took the free himself.
-The shot dropped short and into the waiting hands of the Kilkenny goalkeeper and was cleared.
+The shot dropped short and into the hands of the Kilkenny goalkeeper and was cleared.
 The game ended shortly after with Kilkenny triumphing by 2–5 to 2–4.